Performance¶

 Update.
 A singleSwarmManagerticks the whole swarm in oneFixedUpdateloop, with no per-GameObject scheduling overhead. - Data and visuals are decoupled.
 Simulation runs on flat arrays in

 SwarmAgentData; visual GameObjects are pooled and follow data.
-You can render withMeshRenderer,Graphics.DrawMeshInstanced, or VAT without touching simulation code. - Importance LOD.
+You can swap prefabs, change materials, or use VAT without touching simulation code. - Importance LOD.
 Distant agents pay less per step.
-The visual difference is negligible at the distances LOD operates; the freed budget is significant.
+The tier controls simulation cost — behavior recompute cadence, personal space sampling, body-blocking frequency — not how agents look.
+Visual quality follows the camera independently (see Visibility LOD).

 See Concepts for the full mental model.